-There is a tendency to be careless with dampproofing and waterproofing because the surfaces will be buried and it is assumed that appearance is not important.
-Appearance is important because creases, spotty sealant coverage, loose ends, uneven appearance and other visual blemishes may indicate defects and potentially reduce the service life of the water proofing material thereby no longer protecting the structure from moisture.
+There is a tendency to be careless with dampproofing and waterproofing because they will be buried and it is assumed that appearance is not important.
+Appearance is important because creases, spotty sealant coverage, loose ends, uneven appearance and other visual blemishes may indicate defects and potentially reduce the service life of the structure.

 Among the most important things to watch for are a dry surface before treatment and a smooth coverage of the waterproofing coating.
-A dry surface, besides increasing the adhesion of the product, reduces the possibility of vapor buildup under the coating which can cause a rupture and compromise the water seal.
+A dry surface, besides increasing the adhesions of the product and reduces the possibility of vapor buildup under the coating which can cause a rupture breaking the water seal.
 Surface depressions and high spots in the waterproofing are to be avoided because they create weak areas that can be easily broken during backfilling or settlement.
 If the surface being treated becomes wet from rain or for any other reason, it must be dried completely before allowing the work to proceed.
-The contractor must strictly adhere to manufacturer installation instructions.

 Where primer is specified, the primer must be applied uniformly and completely over the surface.
 When a thickness of dampproofing coating is specified.
-The inspection records should show that the thickness was measured including the results.
+The inspection records should show that the thickness was measured and what were the results.